-CESRAN International and Universidade Autónoma de Lisboa invite panel and paper proposals, relating to all aspects of humanities and social sciences on wider Eurasia, for the 6th International Conference on Eurasian Politics & Society on 4th–5th July 2019 in Lisbon, Portugal.
+CESRAN International, Universidade Autónoma de Lisboa, and OBSERVARE invite panel and paper proposals, relating to all aspects of humanities and social sciences on wider Eurasia, for the 7th International Conference on Eurasian Politics & Society on 14th–15th May 2020 in Lisbon, Portugal.

 The conference is also open to non-paper presenters and we would encourage participation from non-academic sectors such as civil society, private sector, national authorities and the media.